carpentries/carpentries.org-archive/_posts/2024/10/2024-10-17-Thank-you-Glosario.md

 tags: ["Glosario"]
 ---

 We would like to extend our heartfelt thanks to everyone who **[contributed](https://github.com/carpentries/glosario/graphs/contributors)** in the Glosario Codefest, an event that highlighted the importance of breaking down language barriers in data science and programming.
 Your contributions have helped create a more inclusive learning environment, advancing our vision of accessibility for the global community.
 This event, supported by a grant from the [Andrew W. Mellon Foundation](https://carpentries.org/blog/2024/01/mellon-foundation/), reflects a significant step forward in making data science knowledge available to all.
 Thank you for Breaking the Language Barriers in Data Science and Programming

 # What have we achieved?

-- Updated contribution guide
-- English contribution video
-- Spanis contribution video
-- Technology updates
+- The [Glosario contribution guide](https://docs.google.com/document/d/18oxYd6D9heESqw2gw9cbtxiCfkb4wlxazERFBIDCoeM/edit#heading=h.wsi1psxc3n64) has been updated with step-by-step screenshots.
+- A quick guide in [English](https://www.youtube.com/watch?v=ew1eb1ug-Q8) and [Spanish](https://www.youtube.com/watch?v=f9K5wYq0dQM&t=23s) has been uploaded to YouTube on how to contribute to Glosario.

 #add infographic here